GLOBAL MARKETS-Stocks gain as Brexit nerves settle

 Oil prices gained as a looming strike by Norwegian oil and gas field workers threatened to cut output.
 There were also reports oil producers and refiners in crisis-struck Venezuela were struggling to keep output up.

-U.S. crude oil futures were up 35 cents at $48.20, while Brent crude rose 22 cents to $48.80.
-(Additional reporting by Wayne Cole in Sydney; Editing by Jeremy Gaunt)
+U.S. crude oil futures were up 59 cents at $48.44, while Brent crude rose 53 cents to $49.11.
+(Additional reporting by Wayne Cole in Sydney; Editing by Toby Chopra)

 * Kao Corp likely raised group operating profit 10% in 2016 to about 190 billion yen - Nikkei